Doug-Murphy/LethalCompanyMods/GuysNight.LethalCompanyMod.BalancedItems/README.md

 > account for 2 out of 4, they represent half of the generated scrap.
 The other two account for only 1 of the 4, making
 > them roughly a quarter of the generated scrap.

+> [!NOTE]
-> NOTE: Keep in mind that due to the randomness of scrap spawns, the specified values represent the relative weighting
+> Keep in mind that due to the randomness of scrap spawns, the specified values represent the relative weighting
 > of items for that moon, not a guaranteed outcome.

+> [!NOTE]
-> NOTE: The Apparatus doesn't spawn like regular scrap.
+> The Apparatus doesn't spawn like regular scrap.
 It's part of a room generated inside the moon's building, making
 > its spawn rate uncontrollable.

 ## Selling Equipment